wifisensing/PicoScenes-Manual/source/index.rst

 **Hardware aspect**:

-PicoScenes supports **multi-NIC concurrent operation** (including the packet injection, packet reception, CSI measurement, *etc*.) of the Intel Wireless-AC9260/AX200/AX210 (AC9260/AX200/AX210), Qualcomm Atheros AR9300 (QCA9300), Intel Wireless Link 5300 (IWL5300), USRP-based software-defined radio (SDR) devices and even the virtual SDR* devices.
+PicoScenes supports **multi-NIC concurrent operation** (including the packet injection, packet reception, CSI measurement, *etc*.) of the Intel Wireless-AC9260/AX200 (AC9260/AX200), Qualcomm Atheros AR9300 (QCA9300), Intel Wireless Link 5300 (IWL5300), USRP-based software-defined radio (SDR) devices and even the virtual SDR devices.

-Based on the AX200/AX210 NIC, PicoScenes is the first public-available platform that enables **802.11ax-format CSI extraction from commodity Wi-Fi hardware**.
+Based on the AX200 NIC, PicoScenes is the first (and currently the only) public-available platform that enables **CSI extraction for the 802.11ax-format frames using the commodity Wi-Fi hardware**.
 More specifically, the platform supports **CSI extraction for all formats (802.11/a/g/n/ac/ax) and all bandwidths (20/40/80/160 MHz)**.
 Besides that, PicoScenes also enables the **CSI measurement for all overheard frames** in monitor mode, which *unprecedentedly transforms all the surrounding Wi-Fi devices into the signal sources of your sensing application*.

 For the QCA9300 NIC, PicoScenes unlocks the **arbitrary tuning** for both the carrier frequency (a total of 2.4 GHz spectrum available) and baseband sampling rate (from 2.5 to 80 MHz), enables the **manual Rx gain control** (0 to 66 dB), QCA9300->IWL5300 CSI measurement, supports the Tx/Rx antenna specification and transmission of the extra spatial sounding LTF (HT-ELTF).